 Residents in the track will be provided two weeks during the first year and four weeks during the second and third year of training for global health experiences.
 The required Community Oriented Primary Care (COPC) rotation and scholarly project will be based on a patient population outside of the United States.
-The global health track director will mentor residents in the track.
+The director of the Global Health Track will mentor the residents who are in the track.
 All residents will have the option of taking electives in global health and the global health didactic sessions are available to all.
 Residents can use their CME funds to pay for the global health seminar series.
 Global health track residents will be provided up to $1,500.00 per year to defray the costs of the international rotation and airfare.

 How to Apply

-Applicants who are interested in the Global Health Track should provide a brief (one to two paragraphs) statement of their career goals, reason for wanting to enter the track, and their ability to meet the track requirements by January 30, 2017.
+Applicants who are interested in the Global Health Track should provide a brief (one to two paragraphs) statement of their career goals, the reason for wanting to enter the track, and their ability to meet the track requirements by January 31, 2023.